Force over Distance: Chapter 16

 “But then—” Rush’s train of thought shattered beneath the weight of its own distress.
 “Why?”

-“Oh my god,” TJ whispered.
-She turned away, one hand pressed over her mouth.
+“Oh my god.”
+TJ turned away, one hand pressed to her mouth.

-“Genius,” he murmured, “I don’t care how tough you are—this isn’t sustainable.”
+“Genius,” Young murmured, “I don’t care how tough you are.
+This isn’t sustainable.”

 “She's a person,” Rush said.
-“Not a bloody machine that you can just turn off when it suits you.”
+“Not a bloody machine y’can turn off when it suits you.”

 “She's a starship, Rush, you're the person.”